Return of the Spider Plant

 And if you’ve recently moved house and no longer have a garden, bringing the outside in with a beautiful new palm or a spectacular fern will give your green fingers something to nurture.

-Growing house plants also gives you the chance to make a style statement with contemporary containers.
-In the 1970s, your spider plants would have nestled in a macramé holder hanging from the ceiling (yes, macramé is back, too), but now your plants could look fantastic in sleek aluminium or zinc pots or industrial-chic concrete containers.
+Growing house plants gives you the chance to make a style statement with contemporary containers.
+In the 1970s, your spider plants nestled in a macramé holder hanging from the ceiling (yes, macramé is back, too), but now your plants could look fantastic in sleek aluminium or zinc pots or industrial-chic concrete containers.

 ‘House plants look good clustered together in the corner of a room or next to a fireplace,’ says gardening author Stephanie Donaldson, whose blog, The Enduring Gardener, has a keen following.
 ‘Choose plants with leaves of different shapes and sizes, combining one large plant with two or three smaller ones.
 They’ll create their own humid micro-climate and keep each other healthy.’